Afro5amurai/Edos_DS_Portfolio/Final_Analysis.md

 <br>

 ### Accident Heatmap
-At last i decided to add a neat feature that shows where most accidents occured. we can see that most accidents occured in crowded areas and main cities which is logical because these cities are the most crowded places usually.
+Below is a Heatmap that shows where most accidents occured. we can see that most accidents occured in crowded areas and main cities which is logical because these cities are the most crowded places usually.

 <br> <br>

 ![alt text](https://github.com/Afro5amurai/Edos_Portfolio/blob/main/images/Heat_map.png